Cenkyyy/Online-Crazy-Eights/README.md

 Ensure you have the following installed before running the game:

-- Java Development Kit (JDK 23 or later)
+- Java Development Kit (JDK 23 or later) - required to run the Java program

+- Apache Maven - Required to compile and run the game using Maven commands

 - Command prompt or terminal (also an java IDE is possible)